 5. Record your energy and water usage in Portfolio Manager®.

 If your building uses fuel oil or other energy that is NOT provided by Con Edison or National Grid, create meters under the "Energy" tab as needed.
 Then, enter energy use data into Portfolio Manager manually, by uploading a spreadsheet, or by using cut and paste from a spreadsheet.
+Update your meter with new data every year.
 If your property was successfully shared with DEP, a water meter will be created and water use data will be uploaded automatically.

 6. Confirm and enter BBL and BIN information.

-Find or check your property's BBL and BIN numbers:
+Find or check your property's BBL and BIN numbers (see step 1):